Kolín: Etymology

-The name Kolín probably comes from the Old Czech verb koliti, i.e. "to hammer poles", and is related to the location of Starý Kolín in the often flooded area at the confluence of Klejnárka and Elbe.
+The name Kolín probably comes from the Old Czech verb koliti, i.e. "to hammer poles", and is related to the location of Starý Kolín in the often flooded area at the confluence of the Klejnárka and Elbe rivers.
 The soil in the vicinity of the confluence was strengthened with the help of wooden poles.

 Geography

-Kolín lies about 47 km east of Prague.
+Kolín is located about 47 km east of Prague.
 It lies in a fertile landscape of the Central Elbe Table lowland.
-The town is located on the Elbe River.
+The Elbe River flows through the town.
 In the eastern part of the municipal territory is Sandberk, an artificial lake created by flooding a sandstone quarry.

 History

-Ptolemy's world map mentions Budorgis in the Kolín's area in the 2nd century.
+Ptolemy's world map of the 2nd century mentions Budorgis in the area of today's Kolín.

-Kolín was founded by King Ottokar II of Bohemia in the 13th century by relocation, when Starý Kolín ("Old Kolín") was threatened by floods and the king decided to move the settlement.
-The first written mention of Kolín is from 1261, when it was mentioned that Přelouč obtain town privileges, same as Kolín and Kouřim have.
+Kolín was founded by King Ottokar II in the 13th century by relocation, when Starý Kolín ("Old Kolín") was threatened by floods and the king decided to move the settlement.
+The first written mention of Kolín is from 1261, when it was mentioned that Přelouč obtained town privileges, just like Kolín and Kouřim have.
 It lay on a trade route Prague–Český Brod–Čáslav–Moravia.

-In 1437–1438, a castle was founded in Kolín.
-It was built on ruins of a burned down monastery.
-During the Thirty Years' War, it was damaged, and in the 17th century, it was rebuilt to a brewery.
-In 1911, the castle burned down and its Renaissance look disappeared.
+Jewish people settled in Kolín in the 14th century.
+In the 13th and 14th centuries, Kolín was a rich town thanks to silver mining, but then mining began to concentrate in Kutná Hora.
+Ethnic Germans formed the majority of the population, but Czechs predominated during the Hussite Wars (1419–1434).
+In 1421, the Hussites burned down the local Dominican monastery.

+During the Thirty Years' War, Kolín was badly damaged.
+The Battle of Kolín was fought during the Seven Years' War in 1757.
+A new period of prosperity came during the reign of Emperor Joseph II (1780–1790).
+In 1845, the construction of the Prague–Kolín–Olomouc railway was finished, which was an impetus for the development of industry.

-The 1757 Battle of Kolín was fought during the Seven Years' War, and in 1944 a refinery in Kolín was bombed during the Oil Campaign of World War II.
-Zyklon B for Nazi concentration camps was produced there.
+In 1944, a refinery in Kolín was bombed during the Oil Campaign of World War II.
+Zyklon B for the Nazi concentration camps was produced there.

 Demographics

 Economy

-In Kolín is the smaller part of Kolín-Ovčáry Industrial Zone, known mostly for the factory of the automobile manufacturing company Toyota Motor Manufacturing.
-As of 2020, TMM employed 2,400 people and it is the most important employer in the region.
+In Kolín is the smaller part of Kolín–Ovčáry Industrial Zone, known mostly for the factory of the automobile manufacturing company Toyota Motor Manufacturing.
+As of 2020, TMM employed 2,400 people.
+It is the most important employer in the region.

 Kolín is home to the packaging and paper manufacturer, OTK company.

+Transport

+Kolín is connected with Prague by the I/12 road.
+The I/38 road (the section from Kutná Hora to Nymburk) also passes through the town.

+Kolín is a railway junction.
+The Kolín railway station is located on the major lines Prague–Olomouc and Prague–Brno, which further continue to Slovakia, Hungary and Poland.
+It also lies on the intraregional lines Prague–Havlíčkův Brod and Ústí nad Labem–Kolín.